Spring (Break) into Asia!

 Celebrate Spring Break at Asia Society!
 Each day during the week will be devoted to a different Asian spring holiday or festival.
 You’ll have the opportunity to learn about each holiday through storytelling and unique activities, while also attending daily screenings of DisneyNature’s Born in China and enjoying FREE admission to our new exhibition FotoFest 2018 Biennial — India: Contemporary Photography and New Media Art.

 This free family-friendly event in May celebrates Asian Pacific American Heritage Month through Asian and fusion cuisine, movement and fitness demonstrations, community performances, creative activities, local vendors, and visual art displays.
-AsiaFest is scheduled for Saturday, May 13, 2017.
+Please stay tuned for details about our next AsiaFest in May 2018!

 This festive, family-friendly night of tasty treats, local vendors, and crafts also features a free look at the fall exhibition.
-The next Night Market will take place on Friday, October 13.
+Check back for updates about the next Night Market!

 Held at Asia Society Texas Center throughout the year, Family Days give audiences of all ages the chance to learn more about Asian culture through demonstrations, exhibits, performances, and storytelling.
 Families may create crafts together, learn about Asian games and holidays, or have their faces painted with Asian-themed decorations.

-Education and outreach programs at Asia Society Texas Center are made possible through generous funding from the George and Mary Josephine Hamman Foundation.
+Education and outreach programs at Asia Society Texas Center are made possible through generous funding from Karen Chang and the George and Mary Josephine Hamman Foundation.
 Additional support provided by Friends of Education & Outreach at Asia Society Texas Center.